 - Have an effective website.
 As a nonprofit professional, you know the value of an effective nonprofit website.
 It’s your digital home base!
 Google understands the value in this too and encourages it.

 Don’t be intimidated by these eligibility requirements—generally, the only issue preventing access to the grant is not knowing the program exists!
 Once you’re sure your organization meets the criteria, you can proceed with your grant application.

 How can Google Ad Grants help your nonprofit?

+A high SERP ranking expands your online marketing strategies to reach donors, market multiple campaigns, and track your progress toward goals.
 Let’s dive a little deeper into these three major benefits of Google fundraising.

 1. Better reach your donors

 You may already employ marketing tactics on multiple channels to gain social media followers or email subscribers, but the majority of searches about your cause happen within search engines.
 Google fundraising with Google Ads can help ensure that key terms related to your cause show up in search results for donors looking for you and your work.